 In addition, some Member States require e.g. prior notification or in the case of dogs treatment against Echinococcus multilocularis according to Commission Delegated Regulation (EU) 2018/772.
 The EU countries requiring this treatment are Malta, Finland, Ireland and the United Kingdom according to Commission Implementing Regulation (EU) 2018/878.
 The requirements of individual EU countries can be verified here.

 Conditions for travelling with pets back to the territory of the Czech Republic are stated at the relevant link below:

-a) Travelling with dogs, cats and ferrets to the Czech Republic from listed third countries (list of third countries)
+a) Travelling with dogs, cats and ferrets to the Czech Republic from listed third countries – Listed third countries (90.6 KB)

 b) Travelling with dogs, cats and ferrets to the Czech Republic from non-listed third countries